Vlamertinge

 Vlamertinge is a village in the Belgian province of West Flanders and a borough of the city of Ypres.
-The village center of Vlamertinge lies just outside the city center of Ypres, along the main road N38 to the nearby town of Poperinge.
+The village centre of Vlamertinge lies just outside the city centre of Ypres, along the main road N38 to the nearby town of Poperinge.

-In addition to the city center of Ypres itself, Vlamertinge is the largest borough of Ypres.
+In addition to the city centre of Ypres itself, Vlamertinge is the largest borough of Ypres.
 In the west of Vlamertinge, along the road to Poperinge, is the hamlet of Brandhoek.